questdb/questdb.io/blog/2020-12-10-building-a-garbage-free network-stack-for-kafka-streams.md

 author_url: https://github.com/bluestreak01
 author_image_url: https://avatars.githubusercontent.com/bluestreak01
 description:
-  Our new sink for Kafka streams handles multiple TCP network connections on a single thread without garbage collection.
-This is how we built a network stack for reliable operation while decoupling functionality from the number of available threads.
+  Our new sink for Kafka is built on top of a network stack which reliably handles multiple TCP connections on a single thread without garbage collection.
 keywords:
   - kafka
   - jdbc